tyc/successfulunittest/manuscript/Let_Get_Testing.md

 To execute the test, it is necessary to build the binary.
 I have adopted a simple makefile to build the binary.
 It is clear and simple to see what is going on.

-Assuming that you are using gcc, you can compile the binary using the following command.
+Assuming that you are using clang, you can compile the binary using the following command.

-	gcc -I../../include -I../MCAL pwm_if_test.c pwm_if.c -o unittest
+	clang -I../../include -I../MCAL pwm_if_test.c pwm_if.c -o unittest

 The include paths as specified by the `-I` option specifies where the headers are.
 Feel free to change them for your setup.
 In this example, it is including the header for the` pwm.h `by including the `MCAL` directory, and it is including `std_types.h` from the `include` directory.